A causal framework for distribution generalization: Framework

 \subsection{Distribution generalization}

-Let $\MM$ be a fixed model class, let $M = (f,g,h_1, h_2, Q) \in \MM$ be the true (but unknown) data generating model, and let $\II$ be a class of interventions.
-In this work, we aim to find a function $f^*:\R^d\rightarrow\R$, such that the predictive model $\hat Y = f^*(X)$ has low worst-case risk over all distributions induced by the interventions in $\cI$.
-We therefore consider the optimization problem
+Let $\MM$ be a fixed model class, let $M = (f,g,h_1, h_2, Q) \in \MM$ and let $\II$ be a class of interventions.
+In this work, we aim to find a function $f^*:\R^d\rightarrow\R$, such that the predictive model $\hat Y = f^*(X)$ has low worst-case risk over all test distributions induced by the interventions $\cI$ in model $M$.
+We therefore consider, for the true $M$, the optimization problem

 where $\E_{M(i)}$ is the expectation in the intervened model $M(i)$.
 In general, this optimization problem is neither guaranteed to have a solution, nor is the solution, if it exists, ensured to be unique.
-Whenever a solution $f^*$ exists, we refer to it as a \textit{minimax solution} (for model $M$ w.r.t.\ ($\mathcal{F},\II$)).
+Whenever a solution $f^*$ to~\eqref{eq:minimax_problem} exists, we refer to it as a \textit{minimax solution} (for model $M$ w.r.t.\ ($\mathcal{F},\II$)).

 Depending on the model class $\MM$, there may be several models $\tilde{M} \in \MM$ that induce the observational distribution $\P_M$, that is, the same distribution over the observed variables $A$, $X$ and $Y$, but do not agree with $M$ on all intervention distributions induced by $\cI$.
 Thus, each such model induces a potentially different minimax problem with different solutions.
 Given knowledge only of $\P_M$, it is therefore generally not possible to identify a solution to \eqref{eq:minimax_problem}.
 In this paper, we study conditions on $\MM$, $\P_M$ and $\II$, under which this becomes possible.
 More precisely, we aim to characterize under which conditions $(\P_M, \mathcal{M})$ admits distribution generalization to $\mathcal{I}$.